 If force-starting the devices doesn’t help, reboot your router to troubleshoot the internet speed and Wi-Fi signal issues.

-- Press the “Power” button to power on the router and hopefully, this will resolve the 104103 and the Zoom error code 5003.
+• Press the “Power” button to power on the router, and hopefully, this will resolve this and the Zoom error code 5003.

 Change the Router Frequency Channel